ndip007/ndip007.github.io/index.md

 And as build tool, the integration had to be done on travis-CI.

+## Development modules

+### Analyser module

+This module is responsible for discovering which type of project we are dealing with; whether it is a Python or a node project.
+It contains a parser and a manager.
+The manager class recieves a project directory as input and is responsible for getting which file to parse for dependencies.
+The parser recieves a single package.json(in the case of a node project) file directory as input, and parses it to return the dependencies.

+### Downloader module
+The downloader module uses the input from the analyser module to download package dependencies into a temp directory.

+### Scanner module
+The scanner module is responsible for scanning the project being built using scancode-toolkit.

 ## How to test the plugin

 ### 1. Requirements.